roman-yagodin/PlaneShift.SkinTools/README.md

 PAWS (a short for "PlaneShift Advanced Window Specification") is XML-based language used to define UI parts and also custom skins for PlaneShift 3D Fantasy MMORPG.

+*PlaneShift.SkinTools* project currently provides:

-*PlaneShift.SkinTools* project provides XSL transformation from PAWS to HTML to speedup skin development by allow previewing UI structure in the browser before testing it in the game client.
+* XSL transformation from PAWS to HTML to speedup skin development by allow previewing UI structure in the browser before testing it in the game client.
+* Auto-generated XSD schema to validate PAWS files.

 ![Screenshot](https://raw.githubusercontent.com/roman-yagodin/PlaneShift.SkinTools/master/images/screen_inventory.png "Standard inventory window structure")